Updated: Jul 6

 Since my skin condition was pretty light at that time, I just kept using it.
 But the condition never seemed to go away.
 In fact, it was starting to get worse every time I stopped using the cream.
 I then remembered what my mother went through, and I realized this cream was just suppressing the symptoms without solving the root problem, and the root problem must be accumulating more and more inside my body.

 I went to the doctor again, who told me it’s probably some allergy, so I took an allergy test.
-The test results said was I might be a little allergic to soy and dust.
-It didn’t say I’m full out allergic to soy, and I’ve been eating soy all my life so it doesn’t many any sense that suddenly I’ve become allergic to soy.
+The test results said I might be a little allergic to soy and dust.
+It didn’t say I’m full out allergic to soy, and I’ve been eating soy all my life so it doesn’t make any sense that suddenly I’ve become allergic to soy.
 And dust is kind of unavoidable.
 To me, the cause was just unknown.
 As the months went by, the skin problem spread and got more painful.

 My Experience with Holistic Medicine